Numerical Analysis of differential equations on weighted Sobolev spaces: beyond classical orthogonal polynomials: The semiclassical case of a polynomial potential

 so that

-where $Z$ can be expressed and computed via the use of Bessel functions.
+where $\cZ$ can be expressed and computed via the use of Bessel functions.

-\subsection{Freud-type orthogonal polynomials}
+\subsubsection{Freud-type orthogonal polynomials}

 The orthonormal polynomials with respect to $\nu$ are the so-called \emph{Freud-type} orthonormal polynomials $\{p_n\}_{n\in\N}$ and constitute a family of \emph{semi-classical} orthonormal polynomials.
-These $p_n$'s can be constructed recursively via a three-term recurrence formula of the form
+These $p_n$'s can be constructed recursively via a three-term recurrence formula of the form~\eqref{eqn:jacobi-rec-rel_intro}, where each $a_n>0$, and where there is no $p_n$ term in the right-hand side since $V$ is even.